Carolyn Schofield

 CBruhn@mc708.org

-Committees: Ethics and Compliance; Buildings and Grounds
+Committees: Finance and Audit, Building and Grounds

 Term: 01/01/23 – 12/31/26